pnt1234/CSE891/README.md

 - Probability and statistics.
 - Numerical optimization (chapters 4-6 of Aggarwal2020).
 - Random walk and Markov chain Monte Carlo (chapter 4 of Blum et al 2020).
-- Generalization from data (chapter 2 and 5 of Blum et al 2020).
+- High-dimensional space and Generalization from data (chapter 2 and 5 of Blum et al 2020).

 A tentative class schedule can be found [here](https://pnt1234.github.io/CSE891/schedule-Fall2020)